Discours sur les passions de l'amour: Louis-Henri de Loménie

 For Jean Mesnard, the literary quality of the Discours is undeniable: the borrowings are not mere clumsy paraphrases and the different sources are "assimilated intimately enough to create something other than a centon of foreign passages".
 He proposed Louis-Henri de Loménie, comte de Brienne, as the likely author.
 (Note: This hypothesis is supported by André Comte-Sponville.)
 Loménie, who was close to the Périers, was not only a member of the editorial committee of the Pensées in 1668, but also compiled the discarded fragments in a collection, which could explain the similarity between some elements of the Discours and Pascal's original manuscripts.
-Other publishing work occupied him at the same time as the Pensées: it was he who supplied Nicolas-Joseph Poisson with a copy of Descartes's Traité de mécanique, and a collection of poems by "La Fontaine" published in 1671 with the collaboration of Arnauld d'Andilly which in fact contained poems composed by Brienne himself.
+Other publishing work occupied him at the same time as the : it was he who supplied Nicolas-Joseph Poisson with a copy of Descartes's Traité de mécanique, and a collection of poems by " published in 1671 with the collaboration of which in fact contained poems composed by Brienne himself.
 Furthermore, although Mesnard emphasises the fact that the Discours belongs to a genre little treated by Brienne, he points out that there are maxims in his Nouveaux essais de morale.